sreeharshrajan/awake/README.md

+#Awake
-A Basic Responsive Webpage using HTML5 and CSS3
+A basic responsive website to restore the HTML5 ad CSS3 knowledge.
+The website has been beployed on netlify.Check it over here, https://vigilant-liskov-6bbc50.netlify.com/.